Submissions now open for the FOOH Awards! Enter your best work. Get seen. Get recognized.

 4. Actor Briefing

 Key tip: Cast experienced actors.
-Acting against VFX requires strong spatial awareness and imagination – not everyone can convincingly react to something that isn’t there.
+Acting with VFX needs good spatial awareness and imagination.
+Not everyone can react convincingly to something that isn’t there.

 5. Managing Weather and Environmental Factors